finite-loop/finiteloop/src/pages/studio/projects/nestle.md

     title: ''
 ---

-A rugged interaction desk was built for use on ships under multiple weather conditions.
-We used rigorous user research, interaction study and creative industrial design process to keep the utility of the desk in mind along with the opportunity to create a favourable brand impression.
+We studied one of the most respected FMCG companies in India to create a new product experience for our retail services client, Ivy Mobility.
+We understood the experience gaps across the sales organization and built solutions to unlock the productivity of the ﬁeld sales teams across the country.